ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 ### RStudio Server

+RStudio Server works with R from an R module or from an R Conda environment.
+Selected R modules on the cluster (ususally the two most recent versions installed on the cluster) are available in the user form.
+If you want to use Conda R, you need to run `ycrc_conda_env.sh update` to have it listed in the user form.

 #### Change User R Package Path
 To change the default path where packages installed by the user are stored, you need to add the following line of code in your `$HOME/.bashrc`: